 You can see some of the same dynamics in many industries.
 It used to be that, for the most part, the big work was carried out in big institutions—large universities, corporations such as IBM and Microsoft—and then there were more and more on-demand infrastructures like Amazon Web Services available to everybody.
 When you take away the need to have a large corporation behind you for basic infrastructure, then you open up the possibility for lots of small developers to do interesting new things.
 App stores, for example, are basically distribution channels for people who are starting new software products.

 Today lots of industries are going through tremendous changes.
 And it’s impossible to find a unique reason for these changes: a lot of different factors are at play.
 Because they all happen at the same time, they push things over the edge, so to speak.

 What you describe in this interview and in your book is a paradigm shift.
 Could you say more about the impact of this shift on the organization of work and on management?
 What does teamwork look like in an innovative team?

 For many decades we’ve believed that it’s better for employees to have specific, clearly defined roles, to know exactly what tasks they need to perform and to get evaluated on those tasks.
 These well-defined roles had to be stable.
 And it meant that hiring was also designed in that paradigm of fixed, well-defined roles.

 But this model doesn’t work for innovation.
 By definition, if you innovate you don’t yet know what you’re trying to do.
 If you’re a company that wants to be innovative, how can you have roles that are stable and defined in advance?

-So the first thing is to make sure that both the employee and the organisation understand that the role is open-ended and how much of it is open.
+So the first thing is to make sure that both the employee and the organization understand that the role is open-ended and how much of it is open.
 There needs to be an open discussion about it.
-The organisation cannot assume the employee knows how much is fixed and how much is open and vice versa.
+The organization cannot assume the employee knows how much is fixed and how much is open and vice versa.